 - The Board directed staff to incorporate changes identified in the February 2023 SMP decision matrix to allow public comment. - Proposed changes increase consistency of the draft SMP with state law, and improve internal consistency, clarity, implementation.
-Some specific changes increase flexibility for landowners or enhance protection of shoreline resources. - Decision matrix items addressed in this briefing each received at least one specific public comment. - Many residents expressed support for the Planning Commission recommendation as a whole.
+Some specific changes increase flexibility for landowners or enhance protection of shoreline resources. - The Board received two public comments related to this topic.

-2. Whether to include the flood of record within shoreline jurisdiction.
+4. Whether to include the flood of record within shoreline jurisdiction.